illegal-instruction-co/smart_seq/README.md

-# smart_seq - A Smart Sequence Container 🚀
+# smart_seq - A Smart Sequence 'Pseudo' Container

 Hello!
 This code is a special data structure written in modern C++.
 It's designed to be **faster than a standard `std::vector`** for many common use cases.